CloudNativeWeekly/santas-delivery-service/README.md

 That should be sufficient for you to submit presents to Azure Service Bus for processing!

 ### Video
-As part of Festive Tech Calendar 2023 we have recorded a video going through these steps: LINK HERE ONCE AVAILABLE
+As part of Festive Tech Calendar 2023 we have recorded a video going through these steps: https://www.youtube.com/watch?v=ld2g1k2oBxE